microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

    ports and cut traffic to it while the built-in reverse proxy stays on as a safety net.
 2. Turn off the built-in reverse proxy in the cluster manifest.
-3. If moving to SFMC, migrate the cluster — the same SFYarp package you validated on SFRP redeploys unchanged.
+3. If moving to SFMC, migrate the cluster.
+The same SFYarp package you validated on SFRP redeploys unchanged.

 ---